Weight Teasing and Its Effect on Adolescent Wellbeing

 The researchers examined whether weight-based teasing was associated with parameters of body satisfaction, such as self-esteem, depressive mood, and suicidal ideation.
 They also collected data on the participants' ethnicity, body mass index (BMI), age, and sex.

-If you don’t know what BMI is and want to learn how to know if your child has an unhealthy BMI and how much weight does your child need to lose to be in a healthy weight, listen to episode 1 of the Lifestyle and Weight loss for Teens podcast here.
+If you don’t know what BMI is and want to learn how to know if your child has an unhealthy BMI, listen to episode 1 of the Lifestyle and Weight Loss for Teens podcast here.
+You will also learn how much weight your child needs to lose to be in a healthy weight.

 Results